-After figuring the aggregate projected costs, the total was divided by the number of projected residential units to derive the per unit cost.
-After dividing the per unit cost by the average square footage for the average residential unit, the per square foot assessment amount was established.
-Based on these calculations, the Level 2 fee within the Sulphur Springs Union School District for the next 12 months is calculated to be \$3.08 per square foot, for residential units.
+After figuring the aggregate projected costs, the total was divided by the area of the projected residential units to derive the per square foot assessment amount.
+Based on these calculations, the Level 2 fee within the Sulphur Springs Union School District for the next 12 months is calculated to be \$2.68 per square foot, for residential units.